I’m grateful to Magdalena Mühlböck for the translation in English!

 To summarize that: The type of Bagnères-de-Bigorre plays a big role in the eyes of the authors.
 It’s seen as THE long haired type in contrast to the medium-length haired type of Arbazie.
 Its fur is described as voluminous and long – where voluminous is definitely not excessive.
 Comparing the amount of fur in the 1920s with that of these days, we can see that the breed has changed in the past 40 years – but not for the better: The fur has gotten excessivly long and voluminous compared to the 1920’s dogs.
 Could the dogs that are born now still work in the mountains like the dogs that were bred by Barret?
 Especially cadenettes are not practical for dogs working animals.
 Did the “furry” stud dogs of Barret of Dardignac have cadenettes?
 NO, they didn’t: They show the endowment for cadenettes, but they do not materialise the characteristic trait of cadenettes, even though their fur was described as voluminous or plentiful.
 The picture documentation of the breed and it’s starting with a dog in the Histoire Naturelle written by the Comte de Buffon et al. (ca. 1749) to the first distinct representation of PyrSheps 1827 ( > https://vom-wunderhorn.de/historische-fotos-dokumente/ ) until 1978 show, if I remember correctly, only two dogs with real cadenettes – and exactly those are what Paul Mégnin (chief editor and cynologist) calls not to type, impractical and not up to standard.
 To further this point, a comment of Paul Mégnin in Lyon 1928 regarding Farou de l‘Adour who was shown with cadenettes: He likes the texture of the fur and compliments it but says that it‘s unacceptable that his owner didn‘t brush the fur „je ne dis pas toiletté mais débarrassé de ses „matelottes“, il a un poil d’une consistance idéale, il ne faut pas par un manque de toilette laisser ce poil devenir ce qu’il ne doit pas être!“, is what he said.

-It‘s obvious that the Bagnères type is prone to cording, so that‘s not a scandal: It‘s that the predisposition is allowed to form the end product namely the cords.
+It‘s obvious that the Bagnères type is prone to cording, so that‘s not a scandal: The scandal is since 1978, that the predisposition is allowed to form the end product namely the cords.
 Leading cynologists of the „founding times“ would see them as not up to standard.
 That is why the „cadenette-craze“ should not be allowed and is positioned opposite of the original standard.
-If we want to breed original PyrSheps again, we need to stop the craze as soon as possible.
+If we want to breed original PyrSheps again, we need to stop the cadenettes-craze as soon as possible and to return to the type of Arbazie.

 It’s about time that PyrShep breeders recognize the following: Cadenettes are the worst what could happen to the breed.
 We have to go back to the true type of the PyrShep, that’s primarily the Arbazie type followed by the Bagnères type.
 Continuing the wrong track would be treason to the ideal that the 1920’s authors had in mind when writing the standard.
 Let us bear in mind that they were looking at dogs like Nanouk de Turon owned by André Dardignac and Grisette des Gaves owned by Louis Barret for the Bagnères type and principally at dogs like Berouyette de Lucvielle owned by Bernard Sénac-Lagrange and Fine Mouche de la Bonne-Brise owned by Pierre Poey in Pau.